 Exit via a climb back up to the Alpine road at Baldy Hollow.

 If you head due south from the fire tower you will find yourself in a broad but deep gully system that will close in and then open again as you drop into the trees.
 This is the Dargo Bowl, and getting back out is via a climb back up to the summit (or if you have a lift pass, climb out via the ridge on your right as you look up hill, then traverse across to the base of the Drift T bar lift).

 To the east of Dargo Bowl is the Dargo West face.
+This sometimes has a ‘roll over’ point that can sometimes slide.
 Further over, towards the Hotham ski village is Australia Drift.

 See the photo (above) of this section of the mountain for extra details on these areas.
 Be aware that avalanches do happen up here.